natraj282000/My-Portfolio/README.md

 - 📘 Developed FHIR API documentation using VS Code Editor
 - 📈 Published API documentation on ReadMe.IO, increasing user engagement by 30%

+### Keysight Technologies (   )
+- Created and updated user manuals for real-time oscilloscopes, both offline (Pdf) and onlinbe (Chm) using Framemaker and Madcap Flare, respectively.
+This resulted in user increase and satisfaction by 50%.

 ### 📺 ZEE5 Pvt.
 Ltd (April 2020 – December 2021)
 - ⚙️ Created user manuals using Microsoft Word, achieving over 70% uptime and accuracy
 - 📐 Designed process flow diagrams using Visio for SVOD and AVOD workflows